 Does the brigade attend or participate in other events?

 We are always interested in expanding to partner with other events looking to add a charitable fundraiser or who are looking for donated items for auction.
 For more information please contact Shane Osborne, Cookie Brigade Head of Partnerships, [email protected], @cookie_brigade.

 So the cookies are free?

 Absolutely.
 Donations are always appreciated but never required.

 We have volunteers that make delicious treats, cookies, candy, you name it, and we then give those items out for free.
 While we’re handing out tasty treats we also take donations for Child’s Play.
 100% of the money we collect goes directly to the Child’s Play charity to buy gaming equipment, games, movies and other items for children in hospitals.

 What exactly does volunteering entail?
 Will I need to agree to a shift?
 Do I need tickets to attend the event?
 Is any of this tax deductible?

 Volunteers can either bake and provide tasty items for us to give out, distribute tasty items at an event, or both.
 We also have organizer roles for people who are able to volunteer more time to keeping the brigade running.
 In general if you are just baking you won’t need to purchase a ticket and you won’t be required to attend the event, you will need to ship the items to the event or arrange to drop them off.
 If you plan to distribute or help with organizing its likely you will require a ticket to the event.
 If you have purchased a ticket and meet event participation requirements we do offer reimbursement for out-of-pocket ticket costs.
 As far as schedules go distributors are not scheduled and you are free to donate as many hours of your time at the event as you please.
-For organizers time will be scheduled and you can let us know how much time you can donate.
+For organizers, time will be scheduled and you can let us know how much time you can donate.

 Okay I joined the forum, now what?